ascential/am-stalkedbybean/README.md

 1. Make sure you have the `config.yml` file with the mandatory options for setting up secrets filled up correctly.

 2. Create a KMS key and setup a table to hold your secrets.
-This step will also print out your KMS ARN which you should copy and paste into your [config.yml file](./config.yml) as it will be required for deploymnent.
+This step will also print out your KMS ARN which you should copy and paste into your [config.yml file](./config.yml) as it will be required for deployment.
 ```bash
 $ stalkedbybeans secrets setup
 ```